 The first volume

-in German, and its English translation Anarchy can be purchased from
+in German, and its English translation Anarchy can be

-Amazon.
+purchased in book form from Amazon.
 The second volume, Mathematics is currently in progress

 and can be found on the Grothendieck Circle website.
 The third volume